ConvertAPI/docs/virtual-file-server.md

 ConvertAPI can be used as a virtual file server for all your files or web pages that need to be converted.
-The file is being converted on-demand when a user clicks on the link.
+The file is being converted on-demand whenever user clicks on the link.
 The result can be displayed in a web browser or downloaded.

 ### Parameter "download"